learnsomuch/learnsomuch.github.io/_posts/2015-03-31-zabbix-cookbook-packt-publishing.markdown

 ---

-'Zabbix Cookbook' - Patrik Uytterhoeven March 2015 one of the Technical reviewer : Sankar bheemarasetty ISBN13 9781784397586
+'Zabbix Cookbook' - Patrik Uytterhoeven March 2015

+One of the Technical reviewer : Sankar bheemarasetty

+ISBN13 9781784397586

 Paperback 260pages

+This is my first book as a Technical reviewer.

 ### ZABBIX Cookbook - Monitoring Solutions